Arsenal vs Rennes: TV channel, live stream, squad news & preview | Goal.com

 |Sarr, Del Castillo

-Julien Stephan will likely bring Hamari Traore straight back into the side following his suspension last week.
+Julien Stephan has opted to bring Hamari Traore straight back into the side following his suspension last week.

-Otherwise, the Rennes coach may opt to keep faith with the same line-up again in the hope of replicating another fine result .
+The Rennes coach's only other change from the first leg is to select M'Baye Niang to start in place of Adrien Hunou.

-Potential Rennes starting XI: Koubek; Traore, Da Silva, Mexer, Bensebani; Bourigeaud, Grenier, Andre, Sarr; Ben Arfa, Hunou
+Potential Rennes confirmed XI: Koubek; Traore, Da Silva, Mexer, Bensebani; Bourigeaud, Grenier, Andre, Sarr; Ben Arfa, Niang

 Betting & Match Odds